greg7mdp/gf/README.md

 Install a newer version of `gdb` (I'm using `gdb 15.2`) and make sure it is found first in your `PATH`.
 Old versions sometimes crash when evaluating C++ expressions.

+> Note: when building and using a new version of `gdb`, it is likely that the auto-load allowing pretty printing of STL containers will not be found.
+This can be fixed with a symbolic link.
+So for example if your new gdb was installed in `/usr/local/bin`, do: `sudo ln -s /usr/share/gdb/auto-load /usr/local/share/gdb`.

-The gdb prompt including the version can be found on the top of the `Log` window.
+> Note: The gdb prompt including the version can be found on the top of the `Log` window.

 ## Run